Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

                                      # should use live decoys that do not look suspicious to the target
 nmap 192.168.0.123 -g 53             # use a specific source port, should use trusted port numbers like 53 (DNS), 20 (FTP), 67 (DHCP) or 88 (Kerberos)
 ```

+## WireShark

+WireShark is an open-source network packet analyzer offering a GUI to capture, analyze and load network packets.

+WireShark was first released in 1998 under the name "Ethereal" and renamed to "WireShark" in 2006.
+Many people contributed to it to add support for more protocols.
+In 2023, it moved to the WireShark Foundation non-profit corporation that promotes network education and hosts SharkFest (WireShark developer and user conferences).

 ## Hashcat